vdarkobar/Home_Cloud/README.md

 ### CloudFlare prep:

-Point your root domain (example.com) to your WAN IP using an A record. <a href="https://raw.githubusercontent.com/vdarkobar/misc/main/cloudflare-dns-entries-740x226.webp?token=AEM4227Q22C64DXH6GWNBB2753T5G">Example</a>
+Point your root domain (example.com) to your WAN IP using an A record.
 ```
     A | example.com | YOUR WAN IP
 ```

-Add either a wildcard CNAME (*.example.com) or individual subdomains, all pointing to your root domain (@ for the host). <a href="https://raw.githubusercontent.com/vdarkobar/misc/main/cloudflare-dns-records-for-traefik-2-740x290.webp?token=AEM422YGEAR7WLUM2D7RZ5K753UIQ">Example</a>
+Add either a wildcard CNAME (*.example.com) or individual subdomains, all pointing to your root domain (@ for the host).
 ```
     CNAME | * | @ (or example.com)
 ```

-For Non-WWW to WWW redirect. <a href="https://raw.githubusercontent.com/vdarkobar/misc/main/cloudflare-full-ssl-for-traefik-docker-setup.webp?token=AEM422Z44XUVFEMEMPMH4JS753UQ4">Example</a>
+For Non-WWW to WWW redirect.
 ```
     A | www | YOUR WAN IP
 ```